-I had a conversation with a Visual Arts student recently on the day she discovered her supervisor had been made redundant – and that there was no other potential supervisor on the horizon in the immediate future.
-She was rightly devastated.
+I had a conversation with a Visual Arts student recently on the day she discovered her supervisor had been made redundant.
+She was told there was no other potential supervisor on the horizon in the immediate future and was rightly devastated.
 Doing a PhD requires a lot of support.
-It’s hard to see how far these cuts are going to go, but one of the safeguards that can be put in place is to establish really good support networks with other students so that if cuts impact, you’ll at least have others to turn to who understand.
+It’s hard to see how far these cuts are going to go, but one of the safeguards that can be put in place is to establish really good support networks with other students.
+Then if cuts do impact, you’ll at least have others to turn to who understand.

 Be really clear about why you want to do the PhD.
 If it is to find a job in academia, see point 1!
-The traditional pathway of PhD to tutoring to lecturing to academic security is not a given any more – if this is your aim, it would be wise during your candidature to publish as much as possible, to develop excellent links to established academics who might be willing to mentor you, and to volunteer to help out with journals, conferences etc. – show that you have a lot to offer.
+The traditional pathway of PhD to tutoring to lecturing to academic security is not a given any more.
+If this is your aim, it would be wise during your candidature to publish as much as possible, to develop excellent links to established academics who might be willing to mentor you, and to volunteer to help out with journals, conferences etc. Show that you have a lot to offer.
 If you are doing the PhD because a scholarship is more income than a writer normally receives in a year and you don’t intend to become an academic, that’s fine – but see point 3!
 The point is, be clear about your expectations before you go in.

 For others, a supervisors’ input meant they took their writing in directions they were not initially keen on.
 Whilst this is akin to working with an editor, it can happen much earlier in the process than usual.
-Prior to my PhD I never showed my writing to others until I’d reached at least draft 3, but during the PhD your supervisor wants to see that you are producing work, and may well want to see a first draft.
+Prior to my PhD I never showed my writing to others until I’d reached at least draft 3.
+However, during the PhD a supervisor wants to see that you are producing work, and may well want to see a first draft.
 Finding a supervisor you can communicate with is really important to find your way through all of this.